Massachusetts marijuana laws

-Qualifying conditions for medical marijuana
+Qualifying conditions for medical marijuana in Massachusetts

 The state’s Act for the Humanitarian Medical Use of Marijuana states that patients must have a “debilitating medical condition” specified by the state to register and receive a medical card.
 The law defines illnesses as debilitating if they are “causing weakness, cachexia, wasting syndrome, intractable pain, or nausea, or impairing strength or ability, and progressing to such an extent that one or more of a patient’s major life activities is substantially limited.”